jrp2014/smuggler2/README.md

 - drops implicit imports (such as Prelude) and, optionally, imports that are for instances only
 - replaces the original imports with minimal ones
-- `exactprint`s the result back over the original file (or one with a different suffix, if that was specified as option to `smuggler2`)
+- `exactPrint`s the result back over the original file (or one with a different suffix, if that was specified as option to `smuggler2`)

-A point of additional complexity is that the AST provided by GHC to `smuggler2` is of a different type from the AST that `ghc-exactprint` produces.
-(It is the product of the renaming phase of the compiler, while `ghc-exactprint` produces a parse phase AST.)
+This round tripping is needed because the AST provided by GHC to `smuggler2` is of a different type from the AST that `ghc-exactprint` uses.
+(It is the product of the renaming phase of the compiler, while `ghc-exactprint` uses a parse phase AST.)

 ### Exports

-Exports are simpler to deal with.
-GHC generates a list of all the things that are in scope (`AvailInfo`) which can be used to generate a list of `Name`s (currently via `availNamesWithSelectors`).
-This list is turned into Haskell syntax used to replace the existing export list, if any.
+Exports are simpler to deal with as GHC's `exports_from_avail` does the work.

 ## Other projects